The Power of Language

 Keio Academy places appreciation and mastery of language as the basic tool of learning, social interaction and personal satisfaction.
 Use of language accurately, sympathetically and imaginatively is at the heart of civilization.

 Our School brings together two great linguistic traditions, English and Japanese.
-Both languages are in themselves a flowering of culture in prose, poetry and theater, in the plays of William Shakespeare, the poems of John Keats and the novels of Charles Dickens; in the haiku of Basho, in the Japanese Noh Theater, The Tale of Genji and the novels of Yasunari Kawabata.
+Both languages are in themselves a flowering of culture in prose, poetry and theater, in the plays of William Shakespeare and Arthur Miller, the poems of John Keats and Sylvia Plath, and the novels of Charles Dickens, Herman Melville; in the haiku of Basho, in the Japanese Noh Theater, The Tale of Genji and the novels of Yasunari Kawabata.
 Kenji Mizoguchi and Akira Kurosawa revealed to the world the power of Japanese language and image in their great films.

 These two great language traditions form the basis of Keio’s educational adventure.